spectrum-spark/covid_singlestrain_scenarios/README.md

 The various immunity parameters used were generated using https://github.com/goldingn/neuts2efficacy

+*Note!*

+The pink book results come from all the code in the main branch, named [singlestrain-WHO](https://github.com/spectrum-spark/covid_singlestrain_scenarios/tree/singlestrain-WHO), while the final report with updated plots and additional scenarios come from the branch [singlestrain-WHO-final](https://github.com/spectrum-spark/covid_singlestrain_scenarios/tree/singlestrain-WHO-final).

 ### Code authorship

 Major model developement and implementation of the agent-based model was done by Eamon Conway.